bioperl/bioperl.github.io/howtos/Beginners.md

 - [Perl in a Nutshell](http://www.oreilly.com/catalog/perlnut2/) is also good.
 Not much in the way of examples, but covers many topics succinctly.

 - Perl's own documentation.
 Do `perldoc perl` from the command-line for an introduction.
-Perldoc can give you documentation of any module that is installed on your system: do `perldoc <modulename>` to view documentation of <modulename>.
-Try for instance (assuming Bioperl has been installed):
+Perldoc can give you documentation of any module that is installed on your system: do `perldoc <modulename>` to view documentation of some module.
+For instance (assuming Bioperl has been installed) try:

 `>perldoc Bio::SeqIO`